Frank Hanna III: Education and career

 Hanna was a corporate attorney with Troutman Sanders, a multi city law firm headquartered in Atlanta.
-Since 2006, he has served as CEO of the family's investment firm, Hanna Capital, LLC.
+Since 2006, he has served as CEO of an investment firm, Hanna Capital, LLC.

-After studying at the University of Georgia, where he earned BBA and JD degrees, Hanna and his younger brother David devised a method for helping companies rid themselves of unwanted loans.
-This led to the brothers' founding an investment firm they later sold.
-The Hanna brothers were members of Phi Gamma Delta at the University of Georgia as is David's son.
+Hanna received his BBA from the University of Georgia where he was a Foundation Fellow and a Truman Scholar.
+He subsequently received his JD from the University of Georgia School of Law.
+Hanna and his younger brother David devised a methodology for the valuation of loan portfolios.
+The brothers founded an investment firm to employ this methodology, which they later sold to a private equity firm.

 Public service

-Hanna has helped start and fund two schools in Atlanta, serving on the boards of each: Holy Spirit Preparatory School and Holy Spirit College.

-Holy Spirit Prep provides an intense high-school curriculum that it claims rivals that of many four-year colleges, and has been recognized as one of the Top 50 Catholic High Schools in the country.
+Hanna has been devoted to the cause of education for over 40 years.
+He has helped start and fund fourteen educational initiatives, ranging from preschool to the post-secondary level.

-In addition, in 2002, Hanna was chosen by George W. Bush to be co-chair of the President's Advisory Commission on Educational Excellence for Hispanic Americans and oversaw the production and delivery of its report to the President: "From Risk to Opportunity."
+In 2002, Hanna was chosen by George W. Bush to be co-chair of the President's Advisory Commission on Educational Excellence for Hispanic Americans and oversaw the production and delivery of its report to the President, From Risk to Opportunity.

-Further, Hanna supports groups that promote the educational and religious liberty that he believes are critical to the nation's future including the Federalist Society, the Becket Fund for Religious Liberty, and the Acton Institute.
-He also supports, serves on the board, or is otherwise affiliated with the American Enterprise Institute, Ethics and Public Policy Center, the Institute for Marriage and Public Policy, and The Philanthropy Roundtable.

 Catholic service

 Hanna has spoken to Catholic leaders at conferences at the Vatican and has often been a featured guest on local and national media programs.
+For decades Hanna has served on the boards of numerous organizations in support of the Catholic Church in Atlanta, nationally, and at the Vatican.

-He is the founder and currently a director of The Solidarity Association, an Association of the Christian Faithful established with the approval and guidance of the late Archbishop John F. Donoghue.
+He is the founder of The Solidarity Association, an Association of the Christian Faithful established with the approval and guidance of the late Archbishop John F. Donoghue.
 The Association seeks to strengthen and renew the Church by assisting in critical missions within the Church for which others may not be equipped.
-Although the Solidarity Association is best known for its purchase and donation of the Mater Verbi (Hanna) Papyrus (portions of the Bodmer Papyri) to the Vatican Apostolic Library, it also devotes itself, in particular, to the causes of Catholic education, evangelization, and Catholic formation.

-Hanna serves (or has served) on the boards of the EWTN, and the Institute for Psychological Sciences.
-He is currently on the advisory boards of the Catholic Leadership Institute, Seton Education Partners, The Sanctuary of Culture Foundation, and the Busch School of Business of the Catholic University of America.

-He also supports or is otherwise affiliated with FOCUS (the Fellowship of Catholic University Students), Lumen Institute, the Pontifical North American College, and Sophia Institute Press.